Craven A: Advertising

 Many advertising posters were made to promote Craven 'A' cigarettes.

 Counterfeiting

 In May 2014, Carreras Limited warned that counterfeit Craven A cigarettes were being sold in Jamaica.
 The counterfeits were said to be non-compliant with Jamaican Public Health labelling regulations.

 Markets

-Craven 'A' were or still are sold in the following countries: Canada, United States, Jamaica, United Kingdom, Germany, Greece, France, Austria, Italy, Cyprus, Ivory Coast, South Africa, Palestine, Vietnam, Malaysia, China, Taiwan, Hong Kong and Australia.
+Craven 'A' were or still are sold in the following countries: Canada, United States, Jamaica, United Kingdom, Germany, Greece, France, Austria, Italy, Ireland, Cyprus, Ivory Coast, South Africa, Palestine, Vietnam, Malaysia, China, Taiwan, Hong Kong and Australia.

 Sponsorship

 The company sponsored the 1981 Craven Mild Cup Rugby League tournament in New South Wales, Australia.
 Craven 'A' sponsored events in Canada such as the "Just for Laughs" Canadian Comedy Tour in March 1999.
 The company was also a long-time sponsor of Australian racing driver Allan Grice.

 In popular culture

 Novels

+The Character, Simon Doyle, responds, 'only Craven "A,"' (25:17) when Poirot asks if his fiancé smokes in the 1978 John Guillermin (film), "Death on the Nile."

 Craven 'A' cigarettes appeared in the James Bond novel Dr. No.

 Shanghai beggars in J.G Ballard's novel Empire of the Sun are described as 'shaking their Craven A tins like reformed smokers.'

 Craven 'A' cigarettes are mentioned in Patricia Highsmith's novel The Price of Salt, where they are smoked by Carol, one of the main characters.
 They are not shown in the 2015 film of the novel.

 Craven 'A' cigarettes are also mentioned in the Irish author Benjamin Black's mystery book "Even the Dead", where they are smoked by Lisa Smith, a young lady in distress.
 Quote from the book:'She opened her handbag and took out a packet of Craven A and a box of matches.'

 Craven ‘A’ cigarettes were also the cigarettes of choice for the father of Pakistan, Muhammad Ali Jinnah, as mentioned in the book by his younger sister, Fatima Jinnah.

 Craven ‘A’ cigarettes are the subject of a memorandum made by George Orwell to himself, in his published diaries, of detail to incorporate in a potential future novel.
-The diary entry for 3rd February 1936 recounts a visit to Rudyard Lake in Staffordshire, England, which was part-frozen at the time.
-The sound being made by the ice as it is rocked by the wind is described by Orwell as “the most melancholy noise I ever heard”.
-He writes: “[Memorandum] to use in novel some time and to have an empty Craven A packet bobbing up and down among the ice.”
+The diary entry for 3 February 1936 recounts a visit to Rudyard Lake in Staffordshire, England, which was part-frozen at the time.
+The sound being made by the ice as it is rocked by the wind is described by Orwell as "the most melancholy noise I ever heard".
+He writes: "[Memorandum] to use in novel some time and to have an empty Craven A packet bobbing up and down among the ice."